 ART 495.
 Senior Exhibit.
 Art majors are required to participate in an exhibition (group or solo) and oral defense of their written documentation before graduation.
-They will be also be required to take part in all aspects of the exhibition such as hanging and mounting their works, preparing announcements and, other forms of advertising, receptions, lighting and taking the exhibition down when over.
+They will also be required to take part in all aspects of the exhibition such as hanging and mounting their works, preparing announcements and, other forms of advertising, receptions, lighting and taking the exhibition down when over.
 Prerequisite: ART 494.
 3 credits.

 BIO 101.
 Principles of Life.
 A human-oriented course which presents the basic unifying principles of living systems.
 Included are units on metabolism, genetics, reproduction and cellular structure and activity.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 4 credits.

 BIO 102.
 Organismal Biology.
 A course intended for the science major which presents an overview of living organisms and their ecology, evolution and behavior.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: BIO 101 or NS 101.
 4 credits.

 BIO 214.
 Introduction to Environmental Sciences.
 This course is designed to provide a general knowledge of principles of environmental sciences and their application in the management of certain aspects of environment, such as the conservation of soil, water, wildlife, forest, mineral and energy resources in the United States and Alabama.
 This course also involves the study of the relationships of organisms to their physical surroundings and their problems resulting from upsetting the established equilibrium of ecological systems, environmental conservation and management.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty -minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: BIO 102.
 4 credits.

 BIO 223.
 Comparative Vertebrate Zoology.
 A study of the classes of vertebrate animals with special emphasis on their origins, evolutionary history, adaptations, structures, behavior, and basic principles of taxonomy.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: BIO 102.
+4 credits.

 BIO 231.
-Genetics.
+Molecular Genetics.
 A lecture-discussion course which treats the important facts and principles of heredity as they relate to plants, animals and humans.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: BIO 102.
 4 credits.

 BIO 320.
 Botany.
 A course dealing with the basic facts and concepts of plant life.
 Plant morphology, physiology, ecology, and evolution are some phases of the subject treated.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: BIO 102.
 4 credits.

 BIO 334.
 Histology.
 A study of the microanatomy of vertebrate tissues and organs, including laboratory study of vertebrate tissues using prepared slides.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisite: BIO 102.
 4 credits.

 BIO 351.
 Microbiology.
 A course devoted to the study of bacteria and to problems concerning the relation of bacteria to health, industry and everyday living.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
 Prerequisites: BIO 102 and CHE 201.
 4 credits.

 BIO 432.
-Cell Biology.
+Molecular Cell Biology.
 Molecular and supra-molecular bases of cell structure and function.
 Emphasis is on eukaryotic cells.
-Two 1-hour lecture periods per week and two 2-hour laboratory periods per week.
-Prerequisites: BIO 102 and
+Two 1-hour and twenty-minute lecture periods per week and one 2-hour laboratory periods per week.
+Prerequisites: BIO 102 and HE 101-102.

-CHE 101-102.
 4 credits.